 The respondent is generally not present at the hearing.

-If you hire Hickman Family Lawyers to help you get a restraining order, we will prepare the application for you and attend the hearing alongside you to help you achieve a successful outcome.
+If you hire one of our trusted VRO lawyers in Perth to help you get a restraining order, we will prepare the application for you and attend the hearing alongside you to help you achieve a successful outcome.

 How Long Is A Restraining Order Valid For?